17 September 2019

 Caption: David Blair, Headwall’s director of strategic programs, accepted the Forman Award on behalf of the team from 2019 OSA President Ursula Gibson.

 The 2019 award was presented at last night’s FiO + LS Award Ceremony and Reception, which is part of the OSA’s Frontiers in Optics (FiO) + Laser Science (LS) conference in Washington, D.C., U.S.A.
 David Blair, Headwall’s director of strategic programs, accepted the award on behalf of the team.
-A list of all team members is available here.
+A list of all team members is below.

 “OSA is proud to honor the teamwork and innovation that created this new technology to improve the way we monitor the health of our planet’s ecosystems and global agriculture,” said 2019 OSA President Ursula Gibson.